schibir/tpp/README.md

-# tpp
+# Tanchiki++
-Tanchiki++ is HTML5 canvas game.
+Is HTML5 canvas game.
 Clone Battle City

+All content (sprites, textures) is generated.